 Turo Directed Share Program

-Information provided in the SEC filing indicates the company will offer up to 5% of IPO shares to “eligible” hosts and guests through a Turo Directed Share Program.
+Information provided in the SEC filing indicates the company will offer up to 5% of IPO shares to “eligible” hosts and guests through a Turo Directed Share Program

-At our request, the underwriters have reserved up to 5% of the shares of common stock offered by this prospectus for sale at the initial public offering price to eligible hosts and guests in good standing on our platform and certain individuals identified by our officers and directors.
-Eligible hosts consist of hosts who have met the performance criteria to become All-Star Hosts, reside in the United States or United Kingdom, had, between [TBD] and [TBD], completed a trip as a host, and as of [TBA DATE], had at least 95% of rated trips earn five stars.
-Eligible guests consist of guests who have met the criteria for our Insider Rewards program, reside in the United States, and had, between [TBD] and [TBD], completed a trip as a guest.
+At our request, the underwriters have reserved up to 5% of the shares offered by this prospectus for sale at the initial public offering price through a directed share program to eligible hosts on our platform and certain individuals identified by our officers and directors.
+Eligible hosts consist of hosts who have met the performance criteria to become All-Star Hosts, reside in the United States, the United Kingdom, Australia, or France, and had, between [TBD] and , [TBD] completed at least one trip as a host, and as of , had at least 95% of rated trips earn five stars.
+Hosts in the United Kingdom, Australia, and France must also meet certain earnings thresholds over the same time period to be eligible.
+See the section titled “Underwriters — Directed share program.”

 The offering of a Directed Share Program is not an entitlement.
-Eligible hosts and guests may be able to participate, but a share allocation is not guaranteed.
+Eligible hosts and guests may be able to participate, but a share allocation is not guaranteed

-How to Buy Turo Stock During the Turo IPO Directed Share Program
+How to Participate in the Turo IPO

-Buying IPO stocks as a customer or user of the company’s platform requires close attention to the instructions provided.
+Buying IPO stocks as a customer or user of the company’s platform requires close attention to the instructions provided

 Consider investing in the Turo Directed Share Program as a privilege.
 You are not entitled to participate, and you have no obligation to participate.